cwdotymn/NexthinkTestHarness/README.md

 ## Target Audience

 This tool is specifically designed for Nexthink practitioners who are:
-- Moving between different Nexthink implementation roles
+- Moving between different Nexthink implementation roles as there is no Nexthink Sandbox
 - Learning remote action development and testing
 - Needing to validate scripts in controlled environments
 - Preparing for Nexthink certification or role transitions